Elaine Taylor (actress)

-Elaine Regina Taylor Plummer (born 17 October 1943) is an English former actress, best known as a leading lady in comedy films of the late 1960s and early 1970s.
+Elaine Regina Plummer (born 17 October 1943) is an English former actress, best known as a leading lady in comedy films of the late 1960s and early 1970s.
 She is the widow of Canadian actor Christopher Plummer, to whom she was married for 50 years.

 Early life

 Elaine Regina Taylor was born in Hemel Hempstead, Hertfordshire.
 With the encouragement of her mother, Frances, she took dancing lessons as a child.
 In 1950, she had her hair styled by hairdresser Raymond Bessone for the part of Will O'the Wisp.
 Taylor later studied at the Italia Conti Academy of Theatre Arts and joined the London Festival Ballet.

 Career

 Early television and radio roles

 In the mid-1960s, Taylor appeared in episodes of British television series such as The Benny Hill Show (1965), The Lance Percival Show (1966), in which she sang as well as taking part in comedy sketches, The Old Campaigner (1967), which featured Terry-Thomas as a womanising plastics salesman, and Mr Rose, starring William Mervyn as a retired senior policeman (1968).
 Her appearance with Benny Hill on 18 December 1965 included a gender-reversal parody of the 1956 film Baby Doll that Hill repeated in 1974 with Diana Darvey.
 Taylor is thought also to have been the announcer of a sketch in which Hill first performed his song "Those Days" in imitation of Sonny and Cher.
 She worked again with Hill in the third series of his BBC radio show Benny Hill Time, which started on the Light Programme on 27 February 1966 and featured, among others, Patricia Hayes and Peter Vernon.